-1) Emails: Use the Email Disk Usage tool (tutorial in this guide) to find where inodes in your email are used up and delete them easily.
-The # of Messages field in this case will tell you how many inodes are in that specific email account or folder.
+1) Emails: Use the Email Disk Usage tool to find which email accounts have high Numbers of Messages.
+This will tell you how many inodes are in that specific email account or folder.
 We have a guide on this below.

-NOTE: If you accidentally delete a file, folder or email, our Personal, Business and Reseller plans include full backups every 6 hours for the last 7 days.
-Click here for our guide on restoring data.
+Note: If you accidentally delete a file, folder or email, our Personal, Business and Reseller plans include full backups every 8 hours for the last 7 days.
+Click here for our guide on restoring lost data.

 Email Disk Usage - Find emails using large amounts of space and delete emails

 The Email Disk Usage tool in cPanel is an easy way to check how much disk space each email account is using and get a breakdown of that space by folders in each email account.
 It also allows you to delete emails based on specific values like age or size.
-If you use this tool, be sure to have important emails backed up and stored safely on offline so they don't risk being lost.
+If you use this tool, be sure to have important emails backed up and stored safely offline so they don't risk being deleted.

-Step 1 - Click on the Email Disk Usage icon
+Step 1 - Log into cPanel and click on the Email Disk Usage icon.

-If you want to delete emails more than 6 months old or 10MB in size, for example, click on Custom Query then type a query string for what you want to delete before hitting Delete Permanently
+If you want to delete emails more than 6 months old or over 10MB in size, for example, click on Custom Query then type a query string for what you want to delete before hitting Delete Permanently.

 Please note that the deletion of emails using custom queries falls outside of our support scope.
 However, if you'd like to create these queries yourself, you can find a short list of some common queries below.
 Feel free to modify the values to suite your needs.

 You can find a comprehensive list of queries to use here: https://wiki2.dovecot.org/Tools/Doveadm/SearchQuery

 If some emails are deleted by accident, and you're on a Personal, Business or Reseller plan, click here for a guide on restoring Emails, Files or Databases.
-If you have a Managed VPS just submit a support ticket with the details on what was deleted and we can do a restore for you.
+If you have a Managed VPS or Dedicated server with backups, submit a support ticket with the details on what was deleted and we can perform a restore for you.

 Disk Usage - Find Large Folders

-Step 1 - Click on the Disk Usage tool
+Step 1 - Log into cPanel and click on the Disk Usage tool.

-Step 2 - The main screen shows you disk usage.
-Scroll down to get a more detailed break down of disk usage.
-You can click > to break down further or click on the folder name to go into the File Manager
+Step 2 - The main screen shows you a disk usage summary.
+Scroll down to get a more detailed breakdown of disk usage.
+You can click > to find details for subfolders, or click on the folder name to be taken to the File Manager.

 View and understand CPU, Memory, and input/output resources in cPanel

 Your cPanel web hosting service is assigned a certain amount of CPU, RAM and Bandwidth resources.
-These resources are metred per second.
-It's a good idea to check through them every so often, as they can give you an idea of why your site is slow and if you need to optimise or upgrade to a bigger hosting plan.
+These resources are metered per second.
+It's a good idea to check through them every so often, as they can give you an idea of why your site is slow and if you need to optimise or upgrade to a larger hosting plan.

-To view these resources, click on the CPU and Concurrent Connection Usage icon.
+To view these resources, log into cPanel and click on the CPU and Concurrent Connection Usage icon.
 Note that on some older cPanel themes the icon is named Resource Usage.

 The main resources we monitor are: